Wednesday, October 1, 2025

 Perpignan 1982

-In the summer of 1982 my college friend Nick Napoli came to Paris.
+In June 1982 my college friend Nick Napoli came to Paris.
 Walter D was DJ for the Rex Club's final 24-hour marathon of new wave and ethnic bands featuring Toure Kunda and Virgin Prunes.
 We weren't straight for any of those hours.
 The club's manager Olivier had a family beach home on the Cote Vermillion i.e. Perpignan on the Spanish border.
 Nick rented a car.
 We greeted the next morning on the Autoroute Du Sud.

 Here are fotos of my friends.